CprimeLearningLabs/terraform-gcp-intro/labs/lab-4.6-Dynamic_Block/lab4.6-dynamic_block.md

 ```
 locals {
-  bastion_ingress = {
+  network_allow = {
-    "SSH Access" = {
+    "icmp" = {
-      port     = 22
-      protocol = "tcp"
+      protocol = "icmp"
-      cidrs    = ["0.0.0.0/0"]
+      ports    = []
     }
-    "VPN Access" = {
+    "tcp" = {
-      port     = 1194
       protocol = "tcp"
-      cidrs    = ["10.1.8.0/24"]
+      ports    = ["22", "80", "443", "8000-8999"]
     }
   }
 }
 ```
 </details>

-Now replace the security group ingress rules with a dynamic block.
-Try your hand at it, then compare your code to the solution below (or in bastion.tf in the solution folder).
+Now replace the network firewall allow rules with a dynamic block.
+Try your hand at it, then compare your code to the solution below (or in network.tf in the solution folder).

 <details>

  _<summary>Click to see solution for dynamic block</summary>_

 ```
-  dynamic "ingress" {
+  dynamic "allow" {
-    for_each = local.bastion_ingress
+    for_each = local.network_allow
     content {
-      description = ingress.key
-      from_port   = ingress.value.port
-      to_port     = ingress.value.port
-      protocol    = ingress.value.protocol
+      protocol = allow.value.protocol
-      cidr_blocks = ingress.value.cidrs
+      ports    = allow.value.ports
     }
   }
 ```